-My research focuses on the clinical epidemiology of influenza and other respiratory viral infections in UK and sub-Saharan Africa.
-This has included SARS-CoV-2 since February 2020.
+My research focuses on the clinical epidemiology of influenza, SARS-CoV-2 and other respiratory viral infections in UK and sub-Saharan Africa.

 Acute respiratory infections (ARI) are the commonest cause of illness in all ages, and are also a leading cause of mortality worldwide.
 The advent of molecular diagnostic tests has led to the growing recognition that respiratory viruses cause a substantial proportion of ARI.